mtavkhelidze/fps-code/readme.md

 * The `many` combinator creates a parser that _parses zero or more_ repetitions of the input parser and returnsa list of parsed values.
 * The `many1` combinator is like many but _parses one or more_ repetitions.
+* The `product` combinator (or `**` operator) creates a parser from two input parsers, which runs the first parser and, if successful, runs the second parser on the remaining input.
+The resulting value of each input parser is returned in a tuple.
+* The `map`, `map2`, and `flatMap` operations are useful for building composite parsers.
+In particular, `flatMap` allows the creation of context-sensitive parsers.
+* The `label` and `scope` combinators allow better error messages to be generated with parsing fails.
+* APIs can be designed by choosing primitive operations, building combinators, and deciding how those operations and combinators should interact.
+* API design is an iterative process, where interactions amongst operations, sample usages, and implementation difficulties all contribute to the process.